-If you were injured at work in the Atlanta, Georgia area, our Work Injury Attorneys can help with your case.
+If you were injured at work, our Work Injury Attorneys can help with your case.

-Georgia Workers' Compensation laws were created to provide money and medical benefits to a worker who suffers an injury as a result of an occupational accident; our Atlanta Work Injury Attorneys can help you better understand you work injury rights.
+Workers' Compensation laws were created to provide money and medical benefits to a worker who suffers an injury as a result of an occupational accident.
+Our Work Injury Attorneys can help you better understand your rights after being injured in a workplace accident .
 The system was established to protect employees from what could happen if an injury, or even death, occurs from their employment.

 In order to protect the legal rights of someone who is injured on the job, many complicated legal issues must be considered and adequately addressed.
 This includes being compliant with a large number of time sensitive deadlines, as well as, knowing how to handle insurance companies.